 3) Online acceptance of entry does not confirm a position in the Cradle Mountain Run.
 Following closure of online entries, the Organisers evaluate all applications on a first come, first serve basis.
 If the runner’s qualifications are accepted the entries are accepted in the order they were received.
 Please note that the organisers have the right to refuse any application without justification.

 4) Accepted runners will be notified by email as soon as possible.
 Please be patient as it does take a while to vet all entries.

 5) If you withdraw prior to the run due to injury or illness you will not be penalised in future years.
 In fact, we respect you for making that difficult decision.
 If you need to withdraw, please let the organisers know as soon as possible.

 6) Please assess your own circumstances regarding entry to Tasmania and notify the committee if it appears that you may not be able to enter the state.

 7) Refunds will be provided up until the 31 December 2023.

 8) If the event is cancelled due to Tasmanian Government directives, then full refunds will be provided.

 Gear Requirements & Logistics

-For anyone contemplating the run, further information as well as Rules, Compulsory Equipment, Transport and Accommodation information is available through 2023_CMR_Information and 2023_Compulsory_Gear_list.
+For anyone contemplating the run, further information as well as Rules, Compulsory Equipment, Transport and Accommodation information is available through 2024 CMR Information and 2024 Compulsory Gear.